One Eleuthera Foundation

 Corrine Abraham, Director

-A nurse educator at Emory University since 1985, Corrine has coordinated student immersion experiences in Eleuthera since 2005.
+A nurse educator at Emory University since 1985, Corrine has coordinated student immersion experiences on Eleuthera since 2005.
 Corrine and her colleagues work collaboratively with the Ministry of Health and OEF to align goals and experiences with local needs.
 She has received funding for two Emory Global Field Scholars grants exploring strategies to improve chronic disease management, including breast cancer, diabetes and hypertension.
 She also holds a joint appointment with the Atlanta VA Health Care System, where she coordinates efforts to improve the quality of care provided to veterans.

 Rob Baird, Director